PabRD/plotReliabilityValidity/README.md

 ______________________________________
 Validity:
 - bias: mean difference between the two methods
-- TEE (Typical Error of Estimate): the differences standard deviation                                 (Hopkins, 2015)
+- TEE (Typical Error of Estimate): the differences standard deviation                                 Siegel and al. (2016)
 - TEE%: TEE as coefficient of variation (CV) in %
 - r: Pearson's r